 Although not a requirement, it is expected that NPUF licensees will have committed to ANSI/ANS-15.8, “Quality Assurance Program Requirements for Research Reactors,” as recommended in NUREG-1537, “Guidelines for Preparing and Reviewing Applications for the Licensing of Non-Power Reactors.”
 This commitment, along with a commitment to implement their NRC reviewed and approved Quality Assurance Program Description (QAPD) would be contained in the Licensee’s CP.
 In preparation for inspection, inspectors should review the QAPD and the applicable revision to the ANSI/ANS-15.8 guidance referenced in the QAPD.
 These documents should be used in conjunction with the specific guidance and inspection requirements contained in this inspection procedure (IP).

-Note: The guidance in ANSI/ANS 15.8 is less restrictive than that contained in ASME NQA-1, which is generally used for nuclear power plants.
+Note 1: The guidance in ANSI/ANS 15.8 is less restrictive than that contained in ASME NQA-1, which is generally used for nuclear power plants.
 The applicable QA requirements for a specific facility will be based on its approved QAPD.
 The inspectors should examine and become familiar with the approved QAPD.

+Note 2: Throughout this inspection procedure (IP), the terms “applicant” and “permit holder” are used to refer to an operating license applicant and construction permit holder.
+For the purpose of this IP, these terms are interchangeable with the term “licensee.”

 02.02 General Inspection Requirements.